open-quantum-safe/liboqs/README.md

 ### Contributors

 - Shravan Mishra (University of Waterloo)
+- Alex Parent (University of Waterloo)

 ### Support

-Development of OQS has been supported in part by the Tutte Institute for Mathematics and Computing.
-Research projects which developed specific components of OQS have been supported by various research grants; see the source papers for funding acknowledgements.
+Development of Open Quantum Safe has been supported in part by the Tutte Institute for Mathematics and Computing.
+Research projects which developed specific components of Open Quantum Safe have been supported by various research grants; see the source papers for funding acknowledgements.